 The reason is the following.
 Eight courses are required for the M.A. in Modern Culture and Media.
 First-year graduate students normally take six courses, and this is what 5th Year Master’s students will do during their fifth year.
 Therefore, to meet the eight-course requirement for the fifth year, the department requires two applicable courses before the fifth year.
 Note: While, the two extra courses applying to the M.A. may not count towards an undergraduate concentration in MCM, they may still count towards the 30-course graduation requirement for the bachelor’s degree.

 MCM concentrators considering applying to this program should consult with the Director of Graduate Studies as well as their undergraduate advisor about the two extra courses.
 In the fifth year, courses will be chosen in consultation with the Director of Graduate Studies, who will be the student’s advisor.

 Applying to the program

 Requirements for Admission to the program: The applicant must be a concentrator in MCM with a 3.5 GPA in MCM courses.

 Application deadline: A student must make application no later than the second week of his or her final semester of undergraduate study.

 Submissions to the department: The applicant must write a letter to the Director of Graduate Studies informing the department in writing that she or he is applying to the 5th Year Master’s program in MCM.
 This letter should indicate MCM faculty with whom the applicant has worked.
 The applicant must also provide a writing sample of work done for an MCM class.
 The writing sample should be included with the letter.

 Submissions to the Graduate School: In addition, the applicant must complete the online application and the 5th-Year Master’s Degree Application Supplement Form.
 Both applications can be obtained from the Graduate School website.
-No letters of recommendation are necessary.
+Two letters of recommendation are required.